-Southern Smothered Pork Chops are a classic comfort food at it’s best in the South.
-Slow cooked until tender, juicy, flavorful, melt in your mouth Pork Chops smothered in a wonderful onion gravy that takes ordinary Pork Chops to an entirely new level of a perfectly deliciously mouthwatering meat and gravy meal.
+Southern Smothered Pork Chops are classic comfort food at it’s best in the South.
+Slow-cooked until tender, juicy, flavorful, melt in your mouth Pork Chops smothered in a beautiful onion gravy that takes ordinary Pork Chops to an entirely new level of perfectly deliciously mouthwatering meat and gravy meal.

-My mama has made these for years, and let me tell you, There is nothing more delicious than her Lightly breaded pork chops that have been smothered in a rich flavorful savory and well seasoned homemade gravy.
+My mama has made these for years, and let me tell you, and there is nothing more delicious than her Lightly breaded pork chops that have been smothered in a rich flavorful savory and well seasoned homemade gravy.
 Did I mention they almost melt in your mouth?
-Oh, yes they are just that darn tender.
+Oh, yes, they are just that darn tender.

 I have been craving these awesome bad babies for a few weeks now and promised myself after I got back from visiting my family Alabama, I was going to make a batch of Southern Smothered Pork Chops.
-Two days later I was cooking up a nice batch of tastiness in my well-seasoned cast iron.
-Y’all know by now that cast iron skillet works over-time.
+Two days later, I was cooking up a nice batch of tastiness in my well-seasoned cast iron.
+All of you know by now that cast iron skillet works over-time.
 Be sure if you have one to use for this recipe.
 You will taste the difference when you’re done.

-My Mama’s recipe is a little different, she uses seasoning salt and lots of pepper when she seasons her Southern Smothered Pork Chops, I use a Cajun seasoning in place of the seasoned salt because I love the delicious pop of flavor it lends to the Pork Chops.
-You can use either one and believe me, they are going to be amazing tasting.
+My Mama’s recipe is a little different; she uses seasoning salt and lots of pepper when she seasons her Southern Smothered Pork Chops, I use a Cajun seasoning in place of the seasoned salt because I love the delicious pop of flavor it lends to the Pork Chops.
+You can use either one and believe me, they are going to be fantastic tasting.

 So if you like more of a pop of spice, use Cajun Seasoning, if not use what my mama does, the Seasoning salt instead.
-I have also had my Grannies which omits seasoning salt and is just a well-seasoned mix of salt and ground black pepper.
-I always say, as long as you stick to the basics your recipe will be an award-winning recipe.
-It’s when you change what I call the necessities of the recipe that it becomes a little iffy.
+I have also had my Grannies, which omits seasoning salt and is just a well-seasoned mix of salt and ground black pepper.
+I always say, as long as you stick to the basics, your recipe will be an award-winning recipe.
+It’s when you change what I call the necessities of the formula that it becomes a little iffy.

 I hate to say this, but, I gobbled up two pork chops last night, they were that Damn Delicious!
 I know I was a bit of a piggy…Oink Oink.
-(Don’t judge me) They came out like smooth butter, and when I say that I mean super tender, juicy, and wonderful.
+(Don’t judge me) They came out like smooth butter, and when I say that, I mean super tender, juicy, and enjoyable.
 Did I mention they were good?

 - Cooking oil